Ingrid Visser (biologist): Other work

 Visser is a member of the Australia & New Zealand branch of The Explorers Club and continues to travel the world in search of orca.
 She published the first manuscript on Papua New Guinea orca, and returns regularly to Walindi Plantation Resort to conduct field research there.

 She serves as Chair of the Free Morgan Foundation, an organization involved in efforts to free captive orca Morgan in Europe, and has appeared in court in relation to those efforts.

 In September 2010, she co-founded Whale Rescue, an organisation of volunteers who provide logistical and practical expertise and equipment for rescuing cetaceans.

 In June 2017, she served as a witness to a Senate committee on Fisheries and Oceans in the Senate of Canada in favour of Bill S-203, which would make it illegal to keep cetaceans and whales in captivity in Canada.

+Visser has been involved in the rescue and attempted rehabilitation of stranded orca calves in New Zealand.
+In 2016, she participated in the response to a young orca calf, known as “Bob” or “Tama”, in Tauranga Harbour.
+In 2021, Visser was also involved in the care of Toa, an unweaned orca calf stranded near Plimmerton.

+Her handling of both cases attracted scrutiny, particularly over the decision to hold the calves in human care and the extent to which the interventions aligned with advice from the Department of Conservation (DOC).
+In the Tauranga case, DOC records indicated that the intervention differed from the department’s traditional approach to marine-mammal strandings.
+In the case of Toa, DOC considered euthanasia among the possible options, while Visser advocated continued rehabilitation and attempts to reunite the calf with its pod.
+Critics have questioned whether the interventions were appropriately justified and managed, particularly given that both calves died while in human care.

 Documentaries

 Visser has appeared in and contributed to documentaries featuring her research with orcas.
 IMDb lists some of her work: